web-platform-tests/interop-2022-viewport/explainers/layout-viewport.md

 } = document.querySelector("#layoutviewport").getBoundingClientRect();
 ```

-💡 You might think `window.innerWidth` and `window.innerHeight` might also get you these values, but that’s not the case.
-Some browsers resize those values as you pinch-zoom in.
+💡 You might think [`window.innerWidth` and `window.innerHeight`](./sizing.md#windowinnerwidth-and-windowinnerheight) might also get you these values, but that’s not the case: Some browsers resize those values as you pinch-zoom in.

 ## Relation to `position: fixed`